mmatteo-hub/EXPROBLAB_Assignment2/README.md

  A possible improvement could be the possibility to have a monitoring phase as general as possible, thus not having problems in detecting markers put in different locations.
 Possibility of tuning the parameters to make the robot faster thus avoiding too long simulations. <br>
 - Exploration phase: <br>
  There is an algorithm that can be used to make the robot explore a map.
 In particular, the *Explore-Lite* algorithm provides greedy frontier-based exploration.
 When the node is running, the robot will greedily explore its environment until no frontiers could be found, by sending goals to the Move Base server
+- Planner and Controller: <br>
+Implement a planner that takes into account the wall presence and a controller that takes each point planned and drives the robot to the goal through these points.
+Of course, it would be needed a planning algorithm to make the planner plan all the points correctly.

 ## <img src="https://user-images.githubusercontent.com/62358773/158238810-c5dcb486-ba24-4b35-87de-39a54e88f36b.png" width="5%" height="5%"> Authors and Contacts
 [Matteo Maragliano](https://github.com/mmatteo-hub) (S4636216) <br>